Talk with a real person: (571) 250 - 5958

 Q: Who is PeerPower?

 A: Michael Nolan (LinkedIn) is the founder of PeerPower.
 He lives in Fairfax County, Virginia.
-He and his wife are the very fortunate parents of two amazing sons - one attends Thomas Jefferson High School for Science & Technology and one attends George C. Marshall High School. back to top
+He and his wife are the very fortunate parents of two amazing sons - one graduated from Thomas Jefferson High School for Science & Technology as a National Merit Scholar and currently is studying Astrophysics at Arizona State University and one graduated George C. Marshall High School with an International Baccalaureate (IB) degree and attends the University of Virginia. back to top

 Q: How can I use PeerPower Percentile Reports?